orajhan/CustomDomainAPI/README.md

 # Define Custom Domain for your API Gateway

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
+Also, you will have a consistent URL even if API Gateway is created.

 After deploying your API, you can invoke the API using the default base URL of the following format: